4 Common Risk Conditions for Early Pregnancy Bleeding

 In fact, if you don’t know you are pregnant, you might assume an episode of vaginal bleeding is your period coming a little early – until some other symptoms develop.

-This is known as Implantation bleeding and happens when the newly fertilised egg is settling within the muscle walls of the womb.
+This is known as Implantation bleeding and happens when the newly fertilised egg settles within the muscle walls of the womb.

 It settles after a few days and is nothing to worry about.